loadingio/ldcover/README.md

  * lock: default false. if set to true, only API or data-ldcv-set could close this modal.

 Methods:
- * toggle(state): toggle on/off ldCover.
+ * toggle(state): toggle on/off ldcover.
- * get(): toggle on ldCover and return a promise, which will only be resolved when ldCover.set is called.
+ * get(): toggle on ldcover and return a promise, which will only be resolved when ldcover.set is called.
- * set(v, hide=true): set value, which resolve promises from get, and hide ldCover if hide = true.
+ * set(v, hide=true): set value, which resolve promises from get, and hide ldcover if hide = true.
    - use data-ldcv-set on elements to automatically set value when elements are clicked.
  * on(event, cb): listen to certain event. evnets:
-   - toggle.on: when ldCover is toggled on.
+   - toggle.on: when ldcover is toggled on.
-   - toggle.off: when ldCover is toggled off.
+   - toggle.off: when ldcover is toggled off.
  * isOn: is this modal active ( opened ). return true or false

 ## Class Method